 A skillful counselor can also gently bring behaviors to your attention that may be sabotaging relationships — but without blaming you or minimizing your feelings.
 This kind of feedback can be deeply healing when it’s done with empathy for you and the places your behaviors come from.
 Often, people with this type of attachment would yearn for someone to be real with them, to tell them how they’re really coming across — and others have walked on eggshells instead, further deepening your fear that your problems are too deep to even be talked about.
 With someone you’ve built trust and safety with, however, the behaviors can be spoken about directly.

 In this kind of therapy, you learn over time to be more compassionate with yourself.
 You learn to tolerate other people’s mistakes without them feeling so dangerous.
 You learn to notice what’s safe and what isn’t safe.
 You learn to draw toward people at a pace that’s safe for you.

-We find together the moments where you connect in a secure, kind, well-boundaried way — and we notice this together!
+You and a counselor can find together the moments where you connect in a secure, kind, well-boundaried way — and you can notice this together!
 None of us are all one attachment style, so even though your relationships may have been fraught with significant conflict, there are still lovely moments that you have with people.
-You and I will have many great moments, and we’ll notice them together!
-We’ll notice what it’s like to come in my office and to just know that you’re welcome, or what it’s like to feel those tears of relief when your sense of urgent need is welcomed and understood.
+In counseling, you get to notice what it’s like to come in to see someone and to just know that you’re welcome, or what it’s like to feel those tears of relief when your sense of urgent need is welcomed and understood.

 Clients who do this deep work often report unexpected changes in their lives in a short time period: Sometimes, they feel an overall sense of increased calm.
 Sometimes, they find that they can take a nap when they’re tired and go to sleep at night, when this had been very difficult before.